 Political campaigning in India is a complex and often misunderstood beast.
-They are an essential part of the democratic process but can also be a minefield for the unwary.
-This blog post will let you know some of the dos and don’ts of campaigning in India.
+They are essential to the democratic process but can also be a minefield for the unwary.
+This blog post will inform you about the dos and don’ts of campaigning in India.

 The dos and don’ts of campaigning in India